MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-cosmosdb.md

 ## Prerequisites

-+ An [Azure Cosmos DB account, database, container and items](/azure/cosmos-db/sql/create-cosmosdb-resources-portal).
++ An [Azure Cosmos DB account, database, container, and items](/azure/cosmos-db/sql/create-cosmosdb-resources-portal).
 Use the same region for both Azure AI Search and Azure Cosmos DB for lower latency and to avoid bandwidth charges.

 + An [automatic indexing policy](/azure/cosmos-db/index-policy) on the Azure Cosmos DB collection, set to [Consistent](/azure/cosmos-db/index-policy#indexing-mode).
 This is the default configuration.
 Lazy indexing isn't recommended and can result in missing data.